 Each child has an annual EHCP review where everyone involved with the individual is invited to attend and/or contribute a report.
 More frequent reviews are held if this is considered necessary.

 Speech and Language Therapy

-Julie Barnes and Panna Chavda are the Speech and Language Therapists who support children within the DSP, currently two days per week.
+Julie Barnes is the Speech and Language Therapists who supports children within the DSP, currently one days per week.
 The children are seen either individually or in small groups to carry out targeted speech or language activities.
-The therapists collaborate with the DSP teachers and support staff to set children’s individual speech and language goals to enable these to then be worked on throughout the week.
+The therapist collaborate with the DSP teachers and support staff to set children’s individual speech and language outcomes to enable these to then be worked on throughout the week.

 The therapists also regularly meet with parents/carers to discuss progress and provide support to parents/carers on how best to support their child’s speech and/or language needs in the home environment.

 The staff in the DSP use Cued Articulation, Makaton and Colourful Semantics to help children develop their speech, language, understanding and communication.

 Access To a Broad and Balanced Curriculum / Inclusion

 The DSP reflects the inclusive nature of the school.
 All children in the DSP follow a broad and balanced differentiated curriculum, which meets the requirements of the New National Curriculum at an appropriate level.
 The curriculum is flexible and is adapted to meet individual needs.
 Disapplication from National testing, such as SATS, may occur dependent on individual needs.